 Blunt Eye Trauma

 Sports injury is one of the common causes of blunt trauma to the eye.
-Vice versa, blunt trauma causes most sports-related eye injuries.
-A blunt eye trauma happens when you get hit in the eye.
-This type of trauma may lead to damage of the internal structures of your eye and can result in dangerous eye conditions, like glaucoma, hyphema (bleeding within the eye), retinal tears or detachments, and even a ruptured globe.
-The globe of the eye is the eyeball apart from its appendages.
+Blunt eye trauma occurs when the eye sustains a forceful impact.
+This type of trauma has the potential to inflict harm on the eye's internal structures, potentially giving rise to serious eye conditions such as hyphema (bleeding within the eye), retinal tears or detachments, and in severe cases, a ruptured globe.
+The term "globe" in optics refers to the eyeball itself, excluding its associated appendages.

-Radiation injury is caused by the ultraviolet light from the sun.
-This is a common injury for water sports and winter sports, like water skiing and snow skiing.
-Protective eyewear with UV-blocking technology helps preventing eye injuries from radiation.
+Radiation injury stems from exposure to ultraviolet (UV) light, primarily originating from the sun.
+This type of injury is particularly common among enthusiasts of water sports and winter activities, such as water skiing and snow skiing.
+The use of protective eyewear equipped with UV-blocking technology serves as a pivotal preventive measure against eye injuries caused by radiation.

 Top 5 Sports Eye Injuries